Starting a code review with Amazon Q Developer

 Installing the Amazon Q Developer extension or plugin in your IDE.

-Review a file or project
+Review a file, project, or workspace

 - JetBrains